Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Matching and -Factors

 \emph{Vertices.}\quad For each color~$j$, $1\leq j\leq h$, we do the following: We create a color vertex~$w_j$ and for each vertex $u_i$ in $U_j$, we create a set of $h-1$ vertices $V_i = \{v_{(i,j')} \ | \ 1\leq j' \leq h \text{ and } j' \neq j\}$.
 Note that we have one vertex in $V_i$ for each color except the color of $u_i$.
 Let~$W = \{w_j \ | \ 1\leq j \leq h\}$.
 Furthermore, for each edge $f\in F$ we create a set of vertices $V_f$ with $|V_f|=c-1$.
 Let $V_F = \bigcup_{f\in F}V_f$ and $V = \bigcup_i V_i \cup W \cup V_F$.

-\emph{Vertex selection gadget by graph~$G_1$.}\quad For every $1\leq j\leq h$ and every $u_i$ in $U_j$ we do the following: We create a connected $c$-regular graph on the vertex set $V_i\cup\{w_j\}$.
-Note that this can be done in the following way: Order the vertices in $V_i\cup\{w_j\}$ arbitrarily and connect each vertex to the $\lfloor c/2 \rfloor$ subsequent vertices, wrapping around at the end.
-If $c$ is odd, additionally connect each vertex $v$ with the vertex at position $(x+h/2) \text{ mod } h$ in the ordering, where $x$ is the position of vertex $v$.
+\emph{Vertex selection gadget by graph~$G_1$.}\quad The vertex selection gadget is intended to make sure the vertices selected in any valid solution of the constructed \MatchML instance correspond to pairwise differently colored vertices of~$H$.
+The vertex selection gadget is visualized in \autoref{fig:cfactor:selection}.
+It is constructed as follows.
+For every $1\leq j\leq h$ and every $u_i$ in $U_j$ we do the following: We create a connected $c$-regular graph on the vertex set $V_i\cup\{w_j\}$.
+Note that this can be done as follows: We order the vertices in $V_i\cup\{w_j\}$ arbitrarily and connect each vertex to the $\lfloor c/2 \rfloor$ subsequent vertices, wrapping around at the end.
+If $c$ is odd, then we additionally connect each vertex $v$ with the vertex at position $(x+h/2) \text{ mod } h$ in the ordering, where $x$ is the position of vertex $v$.
 Furthermore, we create a complete graph on the vertices in $V_F$.